• Home

 • Practice writing answers to previous year questions related to specific sections of the Bare Acts.
 This will improve your ability to write clear, concise, and effective answers in the examination.

-As you dive into the Bare Acts for your CLAT PG 2024 preparation, it's crucial to pay particular attention to some significant sections and provisions that are frequently tested in the exam.
+As you use Bare Acts for your CLAT PG 2025 preparation, paying particular attention to some significant sections and provisions frequently tested in the exam is crucial.
 Here is a list of some key sections from each of the three primary Bare Acts that you should focus on:

 The Indian Penal Code (IPC)

-1. General Exceptions (Sections 76 to 106): These sections include various defenses to criminal liability like the act of a child, act of an insane person, necessity, etc.
+1. General Exceptions (Sections 76 to 106): These sections include various defences to criminal liability like the act of a child, the act of an insane person, necessity, etc.

 2. Offences Against the State (Sections 121 to 130): These sections cover serious offences like waging war against the Government of India, sedition, etc.